John Braithwaite (soldier): Mutiny at Blargies

-Sent to Blargies, Braithwaite appeared to settle down and accept prison life.
+Sent to Blargies prison camp, Braithwaite appeared to settle down and accept prison life.
 He applied to the commandant of the prison for a suspension of his sentence so that he, and other soldiers of New Zealand and Australia, could return to the front lines.
 His request was passed to Lieutenant General William Birdwood, commanding officer of I ANZAC Corps.
 In late August 1916, Braithwaite became involved in a mutiny.
 Blargies had already been the scene of an earlier mutiny by British soldiers protesting at their treatment.
 This time, an Australian prisoner had become unruly and began resisting attempts by guards to confine him.
 Braithwaite intervened and dragged the Australian away from the guards and a gathering crowd of Australian prisoners, already disgruntled at their harsh treatment.
 He later claimed that he reminded the struggling Australian of the petition to Birdwood and not to jeopardise this and that his (Braithwaite's) actions were aimed at calming the situation.
 However, he, along with three others, were charged with mutiny.

 Braithwaite pleaded not guilty, but despite evidence from other prisoners that confirmed his side of the story, a general court martial of five British Army officers, convicted him of mutiny and conferred a sentence of death by firing squad.
 The three other soldiers on trial, all Australians, received the same sentence.
 The decision of the court martial was sent to the commander of the British Expeditionary Force, General Douglas Haig, for approval but was accompanied by a recommendation from the convening officer that the sentences be reduced to a 10-year term of imprisonment.

 However, Haig, who in dealing with these matters favoured confirming the death sentence for the perceived ringleader while commuting similar sentences for other soldiers involved in the same incident, deemed Braithwaite the responsible party for the mutiny and as was his habit, confirmed the sentence of death.
 The sentences passed onto the Australians were commuted to two-years punishment with hard labour.
 Braithwaite was shot by a firing squad early in the morning of 29 October 1916.
 The only New Zealand soldier executed for mutiny during the war, he is buried in the St Sever Cemetery Extension in the city of Rouen.